techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 > [!NOTE]
 > Intelligent Speaker is available in all countries and regions.
 See [Supported locales](#in-meeting-transcription-locales) for a list of the locales currently supported for biometric enrollment and in-meeting transcription.

 > [!NOTE]
-> **Teams Rooms:** Intelligent Speakers are available to customers with Teams Room Pro licenses.​​
+> - **Teams Rooms:** Intelligent Speakers are available to customers with Teams Room Pro licenses.​​
-> **BYOD Rooms:** Intelligent Speakers available in rooms where the room host has either a Microsoft Teams Premium or Copilot license
+> - **BYOD Rooms:** Intelligent Speakers available in rooms where the room host has either a Microsoft Teams Premium or Copilot license.
-> Selected devices under legacy Microsoft Teams Rooms Premium licenses will continue to be supported.
+> - Selected devices under legacy Microsoft Teams Rooms Premium licenses will continue to be supported.

 ## Optimizing Transcription Precision with Intelligent Speakers